 This program does not endorse any political party or candidate.

 To add a veteran's photo to the Veteran Wall, a Biography Form needs to be completed by the veteran or by a family member.
-Forms are available at our offices or this link:
+Forms are available at our offices or we can send them to you.
+A photo of the veteran will also need to be scanned at our office or can be sent by email.
+If in person, the photo is scanned immediately and returned.

-Please understand that we include all individuals who ever served our country, whether it is in peacetime or wartime; past or present.
-We value your participation to make this valuable program a success.
+We include all individuals with a connection to Walton County, who ever served our country, whether it is in peacetime or wartime; past or present.
 Completed forms may be returned to the address at the bottom of the form.
-If you should have any questions, please contact our office at (850) 622-0744 or by email at firstname.lastname@example.org .
+If you should have any questions, please contact our office.

 The complete Walton County Honor Wall may be seen on the first floor of the Walton County Courthouse at 571 U.S. Hwy 90 East in DeFuniak Springs.
 Visitors are welcome to view the walls during regular business hours, Monday-Friday, 8:00 AM to 4:30 PM.